The Global Authority in the Assistance Dogs Industry

 Assistance Dogs organizations that pass ADI’s accreditation process become ADI Accredited Member programs, and are regularly assessed to ensure they meet the highest standards in the industry.

 We can help!
-Our Program Search tool will assist you in finding ADI Accredited Programs across the world to fit your needs.
+Our Member Search tool will assist you in finding ADI Accredited Programs across the world to fit your needs.

 If you’re brand new to the world of assistance dogs, it can be quite overwhelming.